 The world’s first meatball made from cultured meat.

 (Photo credit: Memphis Meats)

 Food, however, is a delicate subject.
-Whether we realize it or not, food represents so much more than just the acquisition of nutrients (a worldview that the journalist Michael Pollan pejoratively refers to as ‘nutritionism’).
-It’s about more than just the food itself: it’s about biology, history, culture, ecology, friends, family, civilization, life.
+The act of eating is much more than just the acquisition of nutrients (something the food journalist Michael Pollan pejoratively refers to as ‘nutritionism’).
+Eating is an act that represents more than just the sum of its parts: it involves biology, history, culture, politics, labour, ecology, aesthetics, social relationships, civilization, life, death.

-It’s part of the reason why so many react negatively to the idea of “meat” created synthetically in a laboratory.
-Our instincts say it’s wrong, even when most people are more than aware of the fact that they eat so many other synthetically-made, food-like substances.
-For some reason our instincts about meat are different, and perhaps not entirely unfounded, when you consider the strong role that disgust plays in evolutionary psychology.
+Our species’ evolutionary and cultural history with meat-eating may be part of the reason why so many react negatively to the idea of meat that’s synthetically created in a laboratory.
+Our instincts say it’s wrong, even when most people are more than happy to eat so many other synthetically-made, edible food-like substances, including (especially?) those synthetically-made plant-based foods masquerading as “natural” and “healthy”.
+This is perhaps not entirely unfounded, considering the strong role that disgust plays in evolutionary psychology.
 (Interestingly, research has shown that people who eat the most meat are the most sensitive to disgust.)

 Photo credit: Afimilk Silent Herdsman (via The Conversation)